cristian-guerrero/legion-go-tricks/README.md

 ### Bazzite bugs

 - Flaky suspend on latest bazzite version
-  - this seems to be a kernel issue, it might get resolved with future updates
+  - this should be fixed in kernel 6.7.5, currently being tested.
   - meanwhile, you can revert to an image with kernel 6.6, revert to image `39-20240205`
     - note that this image does **not** have the unified refresh rate slider fix
     - see [rollback guide](#roll-back-to-bazzite-image-with-specific-linux-kernel)